 Regional Education Coordinator

-Dr. Shawa has a PhD (HE), an MSS (Development Studies) and an MEd (Education Policy Studies).
+Dr. Lester Shawa has a PhD (HE), an MSS (Development Studies) and an MEd (Education Policy Studies).
 He has more than 17 years of work experience in university teaching, research and management.
 His rare combination of expertise in higher education studies (policy, governance, management, curriculum, pedagogy and quality discourses); international development; policy discourses and teacher education give him great technical insight into how education systems can be utilized in furtherance of development.
 As part of the Global Education Team, Dr. Shawa works with universities across the region to support the development of supply chain education in Sub-Saharan Africa.
 He joined HELP Logistics in 2020.

-While obtaining his M.Sc. degree in Mechanical Engineering and Business Administration from RWTH Aachen University, Mr Jaeschke conducted a variety of industry consulting projects in production optimization and logistics at leading German SMEs.
-Mr Jaeschke worked as a management consultant at P3 Group, where he helped clients from different industries address challenging issues around digitalization and participated in leading a large-scale digital transformation project in the German transportation industry.
-Mr Jaeschke started his work in the humanitarian sector in 2015.
+While obtaining his M.Sc. degree in Mechanical Engineering and Business Administration from RWTH Aachen University, Niklas Jaeschke conducted a variety of industry consulting projects in production optimization and logistics at leading German SMEs.
+Niklas Jaeschke worked as a management consultant at P3 Group, where he helped clients from different industries address challenging issues around digitalization and participated in leading a large-scale digital transformation project in the German transportation industry.
+Niklas Jaeschke started his work in the humanitarian sector in 2015.
 Since 2017, he works at HELP Logistics and applies his strong technical background and consulting experience to support the humanitarian sector.

 Regional Director, Asia

-Mr Connolly holds a Master’s degree in Poverty Reduction and Development Management from Birmingham University, UK.
+Jason Connolly holds a Master’s degree in Poverty Reduction and Development Management from Birmingham University, UK.
 He worked for 14 years in the UK Government’s Department For International Development (DFID) as the lead Emergency Supply Chain Manager within their Conflict, Humanitarian and Stabilisation Operations Team.
 He led the UK Government’s supply chain operation in 2017 on hurricanes Irma and Maria that required 4 concurrent, yet unique, operations in the Caribbean islands.
 He has worked in Africa, Middle East and Asia and joined HELP Logistics in 2019 to strengthen logistics preparedness and private partnerships in Asia.

-Mr Jadhav holds a Masters in Supply Chain Management from the Massachusetts Institute of Technology Global Program, Malaysia.
+Yogesh Jadhav holds a Masters in Supply Chain Management from the Massachusetts Institute of Technology Global Program, Malaysia.
 He has also completed his Bachelors in Mechanical engineering from the University of Pune.
-Mr Jadhav is a specialist in strategic sourcing, supply demand planning, and inventory management.
+Yogesh Jadhav is a specialist in strategic sourcing, supply demand planning, and inventory management.
 He worked with an OEM in a Strategic Sourcing role on category management, supplier relationship management and vendor development.
 Since 2019, he works at HELP Logistics performing supply chain analytics and supply chain optimization using, Tableau and advanced excel tools.

 Dr. Narath Bhusiri

-Dr Bhusiri obtained a Doctorate Degree in Logistics System Engineering from the Department of Urban Management, Kyoto University, Japan in 2013.
+Dr Narath Bhusiri obtained a Doctorate Degree in Logistics System Engineering from the Department of Urban Management, Kyoto University, Japan in 2013.
 He was a Research Fellow for 4 years specializing in Urban Logistics Management and Optimization at the Logistics Institute – Asia Pacific, National University of Singapore (NUS).
 His main research areas included transportation and fleet management and supply network design and strategies.
 Dr Bhusiri has worked for a 3PL logistics service provider as Senior Solution Design Analyst (Transportation) and led multiple industry and governmental projects within Asia and the Pacific Region.
 Since joining HELP Logistics in 2018, he performs supply chain assessments and strategic sourcing optimization.

 Regional Director, Middle East

-Ms Gharaibeh holds a Master’s degree in Industrial Engineering and has 15 years of experience in managerial positions in the Middle East.
+Alia Gharaibeh holds a Master’s degree in Industrial Engineering and has 15 years of experience in managerial positions in the Middle East.
 She is the first SCM ITC certified Supply Chain Manager in Jordan; a certification granted by the International Trade Center and the United Nations.
 As an entrepreneur and business consultant, she advised and trained shipping and retail SME's.
-For several years, Ms Gharaibeh lectured at the German Jordanian University (GJU) where she mentored the new generation of young logistic professionals on topics of supply chain, logistics, and operations management.
+For several years, Alia Gharaibeh lectured at the German Jordanian University (GJU) where she mentored the new generation of young logistic professionals on topics of supply chain, logistics, and operations management.
 In recognition of her leadership, she has fellowships with Arab American Business, John Smith Rule of Law (UK), Common Purpose (UK), and Vital Voices (US).
 Since 2015, she has led HELP Logistics in the Middle East.

-Ms Alaqqad has a Bachelor's degree in Logistics Sciences from the German Jordanian University (GJU) and holds a Certified Supply Chain Analyst credential from the International Supply Chain Education Alliance, USA.
+Nourelhuda Alaqqad has a Bachelor's degree in Logistics Sciences from the German Jordanian University (GJU) and holds a Certified Supply Chain Analyst credential from the International Supply Chain Education Alliance, USA.
 She worked in various supply chain fields, at a leading metal company in Germany, SMS Meer and the freight forwarder Peter Wittwer Global Logistics.
 In 2015, she discovered her passion for humanitarian logistics and joined HELP Logistics where she delivers projects and trainings across the region.

-Mr Habash holds a bachelor degree in Logistic Science from the German Jordanian University (GJU) and a Master’s degree in Public Management and Good Governance from the University of Potsdam – Germany, with a strong focus on refugee response.
+Ahmad Habash holds a bachelor degree in Logistic Science from the German Jordanian University (GJU) and a Master’s degree in Public Management and Good Governance from the University of Potsdam – Germany, with a strong focus on refugee response.
 He worked in the private sector in supply chain management, manufacturing and logistics before joining the humanitarian sector.
 He has worked for World Vision International (WVI) and the International Rescue Committee (IRC).
 He joined HELP Logistics in 2020.

-Ms Moghrabi has a bachelor degree in industrial engineering from the German Jordanian University (GJU), an MBA degree with Focus on Green Energy and sustainable businesses from Bologna Business School and a Certified Supply Chain Professional from APICS.
+Farah Moghrabi has a bachelor degree in industrial engineering from the German Jordanian University (GJU), an MBA degree with Focus on Green Energy and sustainable businesses from Bologna Business School and a Certified Supply Chain Professional from APICS.
 She has 9 years international experience with multinational corporations, local start-ups and non-profit organisations.
 Her focus is on operations, business development, supply chain and solar energy and is a committed to sustainable development in the humanitarian sector.

 Regional Director, West Africa

-Senior Project Manager, West Africa
+Regional Manager, West Africa

-Mr Chaignaud obtained his Master’s degree in International Purchasing, with a strong focus in logistics, from Strasbourg Business School.
+Hugo Chaignaud obtained his Master’s degree in International Purchasing, with a strong focus in logistics, from Strasbourg Business School.
 His early years with the Kühne Foundation involved developing certified supply chain programs and lecturing in Tanzania and Stellenbosch University, South Africa.
 He deployed in Malaysia to lead a Supply Chain Optimization project with WHO before joining HELP Logistics Kenya office full-time in 2016.
 His area of focus was preparedness and resilience analysis with emphasis on health and food supply networks.
 In 2020, he took up the challenge to establish a new HELP Logistics office in Dakar.